Helping others with mental health problems

 You can also be there for them in other ways, like cooking for them, going for a walk or watching a film together.
 A chat may come more naturally if you are doing something together first.

-Fear often prevents us from being open about our mental health difficulties.
+Fear often stops us from talking about our mental health problems.
 We can break down these barriers and talk more openly when we know more about mental health problems and how common they are.

-If someone's mental health problems are affecting their daily life, they may benefit from further support.
+If someone you know has mental health issues that are affecting their daily life, they may benefit from further support.

 Tell them they have taken a vital first step by talking to you, and that it's now important they speak to someone.

-If you cannot wait to see a doctor and feel unable to cope or keep yourself safe, it's important to get support – services are still open during the coronavirus pandemic.
+If someone cannot wait to see a doctor and feels unable to cope or keep themselves safe, it's important they get urgent support now